-Autism is a complex neurological disorder characterized by significant difficulties with repetitive/restrictive behavior, communication and socialization.
-It is a part of a group of Pervasive Developmental Disorders which also include Asperger’s Disorder and Pervasive Developmental Disorder-Not Otherwise Specified.
-These disorders may also be called Autism Spectrum Disorders or ASDs.
-Autism is considered “pervasive” because it affects many aspects of an individual’s life.
+Autism Spectrum Disorder (ASD) is a complex neurological disorder characterized by challenges in the areas of communication and socialization and the presence of repetitive or restrictive patterns of behavior or interests.
+ASD is considered “pervasive” because it affects many aspects of an individual’s life.
 It is considered a “developmental disorder” because it occurs very early in life (often prior to the age of three) and may be apparent from early infancy or may begin to manifest after a period of apparently typical development.
-Experts estimate that Autism is diagnosed in 1 out of every 68 children in the United States; 1 in every 54 boys.
-It is diagnosed in males four times more often than in females.
+Experts estimate that Autism is diagnosed in 1 out of every 68 children in the United States; 1 in every 42 boys and 1 in 82 girls.
 Autism occurs regardless of race, religion, income level or other societal factors.

 Autism is a life-long disorder that exists along a continuum of functioning levels – from those who have mild symptoms and can function independently in society – to those with severe delays in all areas of development who require continuous supervision.
-Regardless of the nature of their delays, many individuals who are diagnosed with a pervasive developmental disorder can make substantial gains with appropriate treatment.
+Regardless of the nature of their delays, many individuals who are diagnosed with ASD can make substantial gains with appropriate treatment.

-The first signs of Autism usually appear before the age of three.
-The earliest signs of Autism typically include:
+The first signs of ASD usually appear before the age of three.
+The earliest signs of typically include:

 - Poor eye contact